 To resign from the governing body, the relevant governor would inform the Chair of the Governing Body of their decision to resign.
 The Clerk to the governing body would then amend the details of committee memberships, roles and responsibilities and update information on the website, HCC governorhub and Edubase.

 Previous inspection reports are available on the Ofsted website, which can be found here.

-Friday 17th June 2022 to be confirmed after publication of GCSE exam calendar
+Exam dates to be confirmed after the publication of the GCSE exam calendar.

 Students should take pride in their uniform and always look smart, including whilst walking to and from school.
 Shirts must be tucked in and ties properly in place.
 Parents who accept a place at Mayfield School agree that their children will follow the school uniform requirements.